richardandersen/DSEDiagnosticAnalyticParser/README.md

 ```
     [{"Item1":"1.00:00:00","Item2":"00:15:00"},{"Item1":"2.00:00:00","Item2":"01:00:00"},{"Item1":"10.00:00:00","Item2":"7.00:00:00"}]

-    This defines the following date/time ranges assuming the most recent log entry is 2016-09-12 10:45:
+    This defines the following date/time ranges assuming the most recent log entry date is 2016-09-12 10:45:
-      Range 1 -- using most recent log for 1 day ==> 2016-09-12 10:45 to 2016-09-11 10:45 (exclusive) where all log entries are aggregated every 15 mins.
+      Entry 1 -- using most recent log date for 1 day ==> 2016-09-12 10:45 to 2016-09-11 10:45 (exclusive) where all log entries are aggregated for each 15 mins.
-      Range 2 -- Using the ending date/time from Range 1 ==> 2016-09-11 10:45 to 2016-09-08 10:45 (exclusive) where all log entries are aggregated every 1 hour.
+      Entry 2 -- Using the ending date/time from Entry 1 for 2 days ==> 2016-09-11 10:45 to 2016-09-08 10:45 (exclusive) where all log entries are aggregated for each 1 hour.
-      Range 3 -- Using the ending date/time from Range 2 ==> 2016-09-08 10:45 to remaining entries where all log entries are aggregated every 7 days.
+      Entry 3 -- Using the ending date/time from Entry 2 ==> 2016-09-08 10:45 to remaining entries where all log entries are aggregated for each 7 days.
+Note that the last entry (i.e., Entry 3 in this example) Item1's value (in this example 10.00:00:00) is ignored.
 ```
     Default is [{"Item1":"1.00:00:00","Item2":"00:15:00"},{"Item1":"1.00:00:00","Item2":"1.00:00:00"},{"Item1":"4.00:00:00","Item2":"7.00:00:00"}].
 Note that either LogSummaryPeriods or LogSummaryPeriodRanges are set.